-Students also produce Star City News, a bi-weekly television news broadcast, and Fast Forward, a bi-weekly entertainment program, which are distributed throughout Lincoln via cable television.
+Students also produce a bi-weekly television news broadcast and several entertainment programs, which are distributed throughout Lincoln via cable television.

 Broadcasting faculty assist students in acquiring internships and professional work experience prior to graduation.
-Last year more than 100 media-related internships and professional part-time jobs were held by broadcasting majors including internships at CNN in New York working with Anderson Cooper, at ESPN and VH1.
+Broadcasting majors have held more than 100 media-related internships and professional part-time jobs, including internships at CNN in New York working with Anderson Cooper, at ESPN and VH1.
 Graduates are working for major media organizations throughout the nation.

 Students wishing to major in broadcasting should contact the college office in 147 Andersen Hall.

 Specific Major Requirements